A Baker’s Dozen:

 Sauté To cook in a small amount of fat, as you would fresh garlic, onion, leeks, etc., for enhanced flavor prior to adding to a savory dough.

 Savor (n.)
 Full of flavor; (v.) enjoy the full flavor of food.

-Scald To bring liquids to a temperature just below boiling so that tiny bubbles form at the edge of the pan or cup to stop enzymatic activity that retards gluten development.
-Note: Yeast breads: Fluid milk should still be scalded, the “skin” skimmed off and then cooled OR use a “high heat” dry milk for baking yeast breads.
+Scald To bring liquids (especially dairy milk) to a temperature just below boiling so that tiny bubbles form at the edge of the pan or cup to stop enzymatic activity that retards gluten development.
+Note: Yeast breads: Fluid dairy milk should still be scalded, the “skin” skimmed off and then cooled OR use a “high heat” dry milk for baking yeast breads.
 Source: High Heat Baker’s Dry Milk

 Scale (n.)
-Kitchen device to accurately record the weight of an ingredient or food; bakers use for consistent results; scales may be balance, spring or electronic: (v) To weigh pieces of dough for equal portioning before shaping or batter before distributing in pans.
-See Scales
+Kitchen device to accurately record the weight of an ingredient or food; bakers use for consistent results; scales may be balance, spring or electronic: (v) Bakers scale ingredients, batter and dough To weigh ingredients for a recipe or formula or batter and pieces of dough for equal portioning before shaping or distributing in pans.
+How to bake using a scale.

 Scaling Dividing batter or dough by weight for the most accurate portioning into pans or pieces.
 Equal division of dough or batter between pans is very important for even baking and browning.
 Note: Scaling should be done quickly to avoid loss of leavening, or drying surface (so dough doesn’t form a “skin”) or over-aging of dough.